 For the next two weeks, the doctors performed multiple x-rays and loaded him full of antibiotics.
 I wasn’t allowed to hold him, so he stayed in his box, alone.

-Julian was much weaker when he was born.
+J was much weaker when he was born.
 He wasn’t able to breath on his own or regulate his body temperature.

 The doctors put him in a separate room of the NICU reserved for the most fragile babies.
 He was placed on a stronger breathing machine and given nutrition, but no food.

-During Julian’s first week of life, he wasn’t held, wasn’t fed, and was barely touched.
+During J’s first week of life, he wasn’t held, wasn’t fed, and was barely touched.
 Thankfully, he pushed through and was moved to an incubator right beside his brother… where he developed the same intestinal infection.
 (Here we go again.)